yuren527/MyLearningNotes/MySQLLearning/01_Basics.md

       ("Li si", "67890", 30);
 ```
 # Tips
+**MySQL language is case-insensitive**, there is a way to make it case-sensitive, google it if nessessary;

 **Delimister**
 `;` is delimiter, which is used to excute commands, without it the command won't execute; We can use `delimister` to modify the symbol of delimister:
 > delimister && //no former delimister